 - Acceptance testing: it is done after both the alpha testing and beta testing.
 Basically, this testing is done after delivery by the customers.
 After testing performed by the customer, the decision is taken whether this software is acceptable or to reject it.
-So in this phase basically debugging of bugs are done.
+So in this phase basically debugging of bugs is done.

 6. Deployment of the system / Operations

-It is last but the most important phase in the waterfall workflow model.
+It is the last but the most important phase in the waterfall workflow model.
 This step comes just after installation, and it includes making the appropriate modification to the product or system, or to enhance, change or modify attributes related to performance issue related to the system. its main role is to improve the performance of the system with the maximum accuracy result of the software output.
-These changes raised during maintenance phase are majorly related to changes initiated to be done by the customer or users after installation and testing phase which includes bugs like defect uncovered during live uses of the system or request raised by the customers.
+These changes raised during the maintenance phase are majorly related to changes initiated to be done by the customer or users after the installation and testing phase which includes bugs like defects uncovered during live uses of the system or requests raised by the customers.
 So the client is provided with timely and scheduled maintenance and support for the developed product.
-You will really be amazed to know that the effort made in the design and development phase of the software product is only the 60% effort as compared to the efforts made in the maintenance phase.
+You will really be amazed to know that the effort made in the design and development phase of the software product is only 60% effort as compared to the efforts made in the maintenance phase.

 There are basically three types of maintenance which is explained below:

-- Adaptive maintenance: it is the maintenance which is required for switching of the system environment.
+- Adaptive maintenance: it is the maintenance that is required for switching of the system environment.
 Usually required for porting of the existing system to a new environment or new computer or system or maybe with a new operating system.
 This phase is too important as this lead to better system performance.

 So in the above discussion, we came to know each phase of the waterfall model deeply with full specifications.
-So we can say that waterfall model is very much important in the software field also as compared to mechanical industries as each phase has their own importance, it leads to generate a more productive and stable software.
+So we can say that the waterfall model is very much important in the software field also as compared to mechanical industries as each phase has its own importance, it leads to generate a more productive and stable software.

 Advantages and Disadvantages of waterfall model